 A. Camping will not be permitted on the site.
 However, the site will be open to the public 24 hours a day and 7 days a week (except for special events), and, if you've got the stamina to stay up all night, there's nothing to keep you from enjoying the sky all night long.

 The Hocking Hills State Park has several nearby camping areas and many cabins for rental.
 The broader Hocking Hills region is home to many bed-and-breakfasts, cabins, and small resorts.
-Information about the Hocking Hills State Park campsite and cabin rentals can be found here.
-Information about private accommodations can be found here.
+Information about the Hocking Hills State Park accommodations here.

 Q. CAN I BAR-B-QUE, GRILL, OR BRING A PICNIC OR LAWN CHAIR?